Tyson-miller/temperature-time-series/README.md

 **Method**
 First I averaged the seasonal temperature readings to create an annual time series of temperature data.
 Then I detrended the data using 3 forms of regression: linear, quadratic, and cubic.
+I then analyzed each model using data visualization and ANOVA tables to determine that the cubic model fit the data the best.
+Finally, I detrended the data and used
+MannKendall test to test for linear trends in each of the seasonal datasets.

 **Files**
 * global_warming.Rmd - R Markdown file containing R code with